ba-st/Willow/docs/Components.md

 - `beEmailInput` will change the input type to "number"
 - `bePasswordInput` will change the input type to "password"
 - `beTextInput` will change the input type to "text"
-- `setMaximumLenghtTo:` will set the `maxlenght` attribute to the provided value
+- `setMaximumLengthTo:` will set the `maxlength` attribute to the provided value
 - `setNameTo:` will set the `name` attribute to the provided value
 - `setPlaceholderTo:` will set the `placeholder` attribute to the provided value